christopherlaubach03/295MidTerm/README.txt

 You can also include comments about factors that influenced any major programming decisions you made (e.g. selecting between two approaches).
 Include comments as appropriate to describe the purpose or function of sections of the code in each file, to make it easier to follow the code.

-Error handling can be found in catalog.php in the search section.
-If your search date is not a valid date, it echo's '<div class="error-message">.

-The calendar is build with a PHP class in catalog.php and calendar.php.

-Bootstrap can be found on index.html (our home page).
-The carousel is entirely bootstrap implemented code tailored with Detroit Pistons photos.

 Graham Eisenmann:

 Error handeling was implemented on my side by having the script check the connection